 - Men – men accounted for 82% of total accidental drownings in 2020

 - Students and young adult drinkers – 61 people aged 15- 29 drowned in 2020

 - Runners and walkers – The largest at risk group in 2020 35 per cent of people who accidentally drowned were running or walking near water.

 - Older walkers – May have underlying health conditions and have an increased risk of tripping or falling.

-In addition several councils have told the LGA that they have issues with particular beaches where tides and other local conditions are understood by residents but not by tourists.
+In addition, several councils have told the LGA that they have issues with particular beaches where tides and other local conditions are understood by residents but not by tourists.
 It is therefore worth considering how to target information at visitors.
-However, it is important not to assume that only visitors get cut off by the tides, don’t know the dangerous spots etc.
+However, it is important not to assume that only visitors get cut off by the tides, or don’t know the dangerous spots etc.